-For the past couple of years, I’ve been thinking a lot about red teaming.
-This might sound funny, since I’ve been thinking and talking about red teaming for 20 years.
-Perhaps it would be more accurate to say that I’ve been rethinking red teaming.
-As valuable as I continue to believe the practice is, I’m also coming to believe that it remains immature, in large part because, as proponents and practitioners, we find ourselves caught in a trap of our own making.
+For the past couple of years, we’ve been thinking a lot about red teaming.
+This might sound funny, since we’ve been thinking and talking about red teaming for 20 years.
+Perhaps it would be more accurate to say that we’ve been rethinking red teaming.
+As valuable as we continue to believe the practice is, we’re also coming to believe that it remains immature, in large part because, as proponents and practitioners, we find ourselves caught in a trap of our own making.

 In the early years, it was often enough to gain buy-in.
 Simply persuading a decision maker to red team was usually a “win.”
 Interest and momentum grew quickly after September 11, and the practice gradually achieved a degree of prestige previously unknown, ultimately risking—as it is today—a level of status to which we might attach the labels “boomtown,” “bandwagon,” or “buzzword.”